THE HELICOPTER PILOT, Indian Army

 THE COMPUTER HACKER

-Nathan Fain, born in the USA, has lived in Jerusalem, Israel, where he was part of a team of hackers working for major bank companies to test their systems.
+Nathan Fain, born in the USA, was part of a team of hackers working for major bank companies to test their systems.
 He currently lives in Berlin, Germany.

 Yaoundé Mulamba Nkita